-If you’re constantly annoyed by the Windows 8.1 Charms Bar, which appears on the right-hand side of the screen when you move your mouse to either the upper or lower right corner, you’re not alone.
+If you’re constantly annoyed by the Windows 8.1 and Windows 10 Charms Bar, which appears on the right-hand side of the screen when you move your mouse to either the upper or lower right corner, you’re not alone.
 While some users find it quite useful for instantly navigating Search, Share, Start Screen, Devices and Settings options in the new Windows, many people label it an annoying quirk that shouldn’t have been there in the first place.

-Charms Bar can also be quite distracting at times, especially when you shake it up every time you move the cursor over Close button in an opened window.
+Charms Bar can also be quite distracting at times, especially when you shake it up every time you move the cursor over the Close button in an opened window.

 And since you can easily display the Charms Bar by pressing the Win + C hotkey on your keyboard, the ‘Hot Corners’ feature basically feel a bit redundant on non-touchable Windows 8 and 8.1 PCs.